dflippo/UU2014/README.md

 Getting Started
 ---------------

-You can download the latest release directly from WordPress:
+You should download the latest release from within WordPress:

-1. Go to the `Themes -> Add New Theme` screen and search for `UU 2014`
+1. Go to the `Appearance -> Themes -> Add New Theme` screen and search for "UU 2014"
-2. Click on the `Install` button
+2. Click `Install` and then `Activate`
-3. Click on the `Activate` link
-4. Optionally download and activate the plugin your are prompted to install from the top of all WordPress administration screens
+3. Optionally download and activate any plugins your are prompted to install from the top of all WordPress administration screens
-5. You can use the plugin to create a featured articles slider on your front page
-6. Visit `Appearance -> Customize` to customize a number of theme-specific additions to the customizer.
+4. Visit `Appearance -> Customize` to tell the theme the name of your header slideshow and featured articles slider.
+There are a number of other theme-specific additions to the customizer.
-7. Alternatively, visit `Appearance -> Header` to change the header image or set the theme to randomly choose which image to display.
+5. Alternatively, visit `Appearance -> Header` to change the header image or set the theme to randomly choose which image to display.

 Adding Your Own Header Images
 -----------------------------